JackGreenaway/final_project/readme.md

 Although, the output layer used a sigmoid activation, I still needed to transfer the continuous data into binary.
 I decide a 50/50 split for either 0:1.
 Though, in a real world example, a company could choose their tolerance levels.

-### Linear Discriminant Analysis & Logistic Regression Models
+### Linear Discriminant Analysis & Logistic Regression Models & Random Forest
 A linear discriminant analysis (LDA) model is built and trained using the credit application data.
 LDA is a linear classification technique that seeks to find the optimal linear combination of features that best separates the classes.
 The model is evaluated using accuracy, precision, recall, and F1-score.

 A logistic regression model is also built and trained using the credit application data.
 Logistic regression is a traditional statistical method used for binary classification tasks.
 The model is evaluated using accuracy, precision, recall, and F1-score.